Outrage after controversial Bulgarian ruling party MP ‘threatens’ TV talk show host

 This is the latest controversy involving Todorov, whose planned nomination by GERB to head the Dossier Commission was dropped amid an outcry about his background, and after Todorov alleged in Parliament that President Roumen Radev had taken a bribe to favour the Gripen offer in Bulgaria’s fighter jet acquisition process.

-In an October 6 interview with Nova Televizia breakfast show host Viktor Nikolaev, Todorov – responding to questions by Nikolaev – made reference to his former co-host Ani Tsolova being shifted off the programme and hinted the same could happen to him.
+In an October 6 interview with Nova Televizia breakfast show host Viktor Nikolaev, Todorovmade reference to Nikolaev’s former co-host Ani Tsolova being shifted off the programme and hinted the same could happen to him.

 Nikolaev had been asking questions about the fighter jet acquisition process, Radev and the Gripen bid.